rockyhotas/C_practice/prime_numbers/README.md

     limit = (uint64_t)strtoul(argv[1], NULL, 10);

-There are no `strtouint64_t' functions available, apparently.
+There are no `strtouint64_t` functions available, apparently.
 However, `usigned long` in the current `x86_64` system is 8 bytes, exactly as `uint64_t`, which is unsigned, too.
 So, this convertion should not arise ambiguities, because it is made between equivalent data types.

-In the source file, several commented lines ending with `DEBUG` are included: they may be useful to inspect the program, but beware that, if they are uncommented, the performances drop.
+In the source file, several commented lines ending with `DEBUG` are included: they may be useful to inspect the program, but beware that, if they are uncommented, the performances drop with large `N`.

 #### Approach 4